ECMWFCode4Earth/ml_flood/README.md

 ### Data description
 We use ERA5 Reanalysis and GloFAS Reanalysis and forecast rerun data.
-A detailed description can be found the notebook [003_data_overview](https://github.com/esowc/ml_flood/blob/dev/docs/003_data_overview.ipynb).
+A detailed description can be found in the notebook [003_data_overview](https://github.com/esowc/ml_flood/blob/dev/docs/003_data_overview.ipynb).